Hierarchical Adversarial Bandits for Online Configuration Optimization: Related Work

-More recently, and perhaps the most related approach to the algorithm presented in this paper, the combination of continuous action spaces and adversarial rewards has been explored in the adversarial zooming setting, presenting unique challenges addressed by algorithms that dynamically adapt their exploration strategy based on the observed structure of the reward landscape \cite{podimata2021adaptive}, yielding a regret bound that depends on a new quantity, $z$, called \emph{adversarial zooming dimension} and is given by $\mathbb{E}\left[R(T)\right] \le \Tilde{\cO}\left( T^{\frac{z+1}{z+2}} \right).$ For finite number of arms, we have $z=0$, and the paper provides a worst-case regret-bound of $\cO\left(\sqrt{kT \log^5 T}\right)$.
-This regret bound is similar to the one of the nonstochastic multi-armed bandit, i.e. $\Tilde{\cO}(\sqrt{kT})$.
-Our work builds upon algorithms in the nonstochastic finite setting, extending the adversarial setting to incorporate metric space structure and Lipschitz condition within clusters inspired by real-world problems.
+More recently, and perhaps the most related approach to the algorithm presented in this paper, the combination of continuous action spaces and adversarial rewards has been explored in the adversarial zooming setting, presenting unique challenges addressed by algorithms that dynamically adapt their exploration strategy based on the observed structure of the reward landscape \cite{podimata2021adaptive}, yielding a regret bound that depends on a new quantity, $z$, called \emph{adversarial zooming dimension} and is given by $\mathbb{E}[R(T)] \le \Tilde{\cO}( T^{\frac{z+1}{z+2}}).$ For \emph{finite} number of arms, we have $z=0$, and the paper provides a worst-case regret-bound of $\cO(\sqrt{kT \log^5 T})$.
+This regret bound is similar to that of the nonstochastic multi-armed bandit, i.e. $\Tilde{\cO}(\sqrt{kT})$. \revisiontwo{For the finite case, the algorithm, therefore, does not offer improved bounds.
+In contrast, our approach provides conditions for improved performance and demonstrates practical benefits.} \revisionKDD{Our approach leverages a hierarchical structure that shares similarities with Bandit Model Selection frameworks like CORRAL \cite{agarwal2017corralling,cheung2022hedging}.
+However, these methods employ a master algorithm to compete against a set of heterogeneous base algorithms (e.g., to select the best learning rate), often requiring complex stability corrections (e.g., log-barrier regularizers) to handle the high variance of importance-weighted feedback.
+In contrast, ABOB employs hierarchy for spatial decomposition: our "child" bandits solve disjoint sub-problems (clusters) to exploit local geometry rather than competing to solve the global problem.}

+\revisionKDD{Similarly, our work relates to Algorithmic Chaining \cite{cesa2017algorithmic}, which uses a deep, multi-scale tree of experts for theoretical minimax optimality in non-parametric learning.
+While chaining relies on intricate multi-level coverings, ABOB focuses on a practical two-level regime suitable for system configuration.
+We propose a "flat" partitioning approach that is simpler to implement and allows the direct reuse of off-the-shelf adversarial algorithms (e.g., Tsallis-INF) at both the cluster and arm levels, ensuring ease of deployment in real-world storage systems.}

-Other papers studied various settings of correlated or dynamic arms, for example, $\mathcal{X}$–Armed Bandits \cite{bubeck2011x}, Contextual Bandits \cite{slivkins_contextual_2011}, Correlated arms \cite{gupta_multi-armed_2021} Eluder Dimension \cite{russo2013eluder} and Dependent Arms \cite{pandey2007multi}, to name a few, but none are using the same setup as in this paper.
+Other papers studied various settings of correlated or dynamic arms, for example, $\mathcal{X}$–Armed Bandits \cite{bubeck2011x}, Contextual Bandits \cite{slivkins_contextual_2011}, Correlated arms \cite{gupta_multi-armed_2021} Eluder Dimension \cite{russo2013eluder} and Dependent Arms \cite{pandey2007multi}, to name a few, but none \revisionKDD{utilize the parent-child hierarchy to perform dynamic partitioning of the configuration space.
+Unlike prior meta-learning approaches that compete heterogeneous algorithms against one another, ABOB uses the hierarchy to zoom into promising regions of the metric space using homogeneous base learners.}